A Model of Collaboration Network Formation with Heterogenous Skills

-The importance of combinations of skills has a dramatic affect on the overall structure of the collaboration network.
-Using a special case called the Bernoulli Skills Model, I show that even when skills are distributed independently, the distribution of degree in the network will be highly skewed--a few individuals will have a large number of links, while the vast majority of individuals will have very few.
+In the general model, where the population of problem solvers has an arbitrary distribution of skills, I show that an individual\textquoteright s degree on the collaboration network is a supermodular function of her set of skills.
+I then use a set of examples to illustrate how a more complex model of human capital allows for a more realistic picture of the relationship between skills and collaborative production.
+In particular, when individuals are allowed to have multiple skills, it is possible for the relationship between skills and collaboration to be not only nonlinear, but \emph{non-monotonic}.

+I then use a special case\textemdash called the Bernoulli Skills Model\textemdash to show how the process of collaboration can exaggerate small differences in skills to generate surprisingly large gaps in observed degree.
 Small initial differences in individual skill sets create large differences in the distribution of links, meaning that the distribution of links in the collaboration network may be skewed, even when the distribution of skills is not.
-This skewed degree distribution closely matches the distribution that we observe in empirical collaboration networks.

-Moreover, because the model creates a direct link between the skill population and the collaboration network, I can use comparative statics to make predictions about how changes in the population of problem solvers will change the structure of the network as a whole.
-Using the Bernoulli Skills Model, I show that as problems become more difficult, the degree distribution of the network becomes more skewed, and the network becomes dominated by a few, high-degree superstars.
-Using a second case called the Ladder Model I observe another pattern--the network becomes increasingly skewed as skills become increasingly hierarchical.
+Moreover, as problems become more difficult, the degree distribution of the network becomes more skewed, and the network becomes dominated by a few, high-degree superstars.
+Using a second special case, called the Ladder Model, I observe another pattern\textendash as skills become increasingly hierarchical, the network becomes increasingly skewed, and superstars emerge.

-Finally, it is worth nothing that the framework and results I present here have broader implications for our understanding of heterogeneity in labor markets.
-I conclude with a brief discussion of these issues.